In-plane magnetic response and Maki parameter of alternating-twist multilayers: Abstract

 \section{Abstract}

-We analytically study the orbital response of alternating-twist graphene systems with four and five layers to an in-plane magnetic field, using the unitary transformation introduced by Khalaf et al. [E. Khalaf et al., Phys.
-Rev. B {\bf 100}, 085109 (2019)].
-This transformation maps an alternating-twist $N$-layer system onto $N/2$ decoupled twisted bilayer graphene (TBG) systems with distinct effective twist angles, together with a single decoupled layer for odd $N$, thereby generating a hierarchy of $N/2$ magic angles.
-For five layers, we find that the orbital in-plane magnetic response is negligibly small, and we expect this property to hold for all systems with an odd number of layers.
-For a tetralayer system, we approximately express the in-plane orbital susceptibility in terms of the corresponding TBG responses, which are large compared to the spin susceptibility and even diverge in the clean limit at charge neutrality near the magic angle.
-Remarkably, the in-plane magnetic response is strongly angle dependent: compared with TBG, it is about $0.01$ times smaller at the first magic angle, whereas at the second it reaches about 3.6 times the value of magic-angle TBG.
-We finally introduce the in-plane Maki parameter as the ratio between the difference in orbital susceptibility of the normal and superconducting states to the paramagnetic Pauli susceptibility.
+We analytically study the orbital response of alternating-twist multilayer graphene to an in-plane magnetic field using the unitary transformation introduced by Khalaf \textit{et al.} [Phys.\ Rev.\ B \textbf{100}, 085109 (2019)].
+This transformation maps an alternating-twist $N$-layer system onto $N/2$ decoupled twisted bilayer graphene (TBG) systems with distinct effective twist angles, together with a single decoupled layer for odd $N$, thereby generating a hierarchy of effective magic angles.
+For systems with an odd number of layers, we find that the orbital in-plane magnetic response is negligibly small.
+For even systems, we express the in-plane orbital susceptibility in terms of the corresponding TBG responses in the flat-band regime, which are large compared to the spin susceptibility and even diverge in the clean limit at charge neutrality near the magic angle.
+In these systems, the in-plane magnetic response strongly depends on the effective magic angle within the hierarchy: the larger the twist angle, the smaller the total response.
+Moreover, we find a general relation between the outermost interlayer and total susceptibilities of the system when the corresponding effective TBG subsystem is in the flat-band regime.
+We finally introduce the in-plane Maki parameter as the ratio of the difference in orbital susceptibility between the normal and superconducting states to the paramagnetic Pauli susceptibility.
 For TBG, we find values up to 2 near the magic angle.
-Our analysis can be extended to other response functions and suggests that the different effective magic angles in alternating-twist multilayers may even host distinct superconducting phases.
+Our analysis shows that, for certain magic angles, the interpretation of Pauli-limit violation in alternating-twist multilayers requires taking into account the orbital contribution to the in-plane magnetic response.